2011 FIFA Club World Cup: Squads

 Each team had to submit a squad of 23 players, three of them goalkeepers.

 Venues

 Yokohama and Toyota were the two cities that served as venues for the 2011 FIFA Club World Cup.

 Matches

-A draw was held on 17 November in Nagoya to decide the "positions" of the three teams entering the quarter-finals: Al-Sadd (AFC), Espérance de Tunis (CAF), and Monterrey (CONCACAF).
+A draw was held on 17 November in Nagoya (Japan) to decide the "positions" of the three teams entering the quarter-finals: Al-Sadd (AFC), Espérance de Tunis (CAF), and Monterrey (CONCACAF).

 If a match was tied after normal playing time: